 A chief risk officer refers to an executive mandated to identify, assess, and mitigate threatening events in an organization.
-This includes threats from within and outside the company that is likely to affect the companys investment.
-Generally, the CRO oversees the companys overall risk management including the company's compliance with the existing government regulations.
+This includes threats from within and outside the company that is likely to affect the company's investment.
+Generally, the CRO oversees the company's overall risk management including the company's compliance with the existing government regulations.

-A Little More on What is a Chief Risk Officer (CRO)
+What Does a Chief Risk Officer Do?

-The CROs roles keep on changing as the businesss industry continues to advance in terms of technology.
+The CROs roles keep on changing as the business industry continues to advance in terms of technology.
 As businesses continue to adopt the new advanced technologies, it is the responsibility of the CRO to ensure the following:

 - The information system is well-governed